gyorilab/mira/docs/index.md

 The passed-in dictionary takes priority and will overwrite the key-value pairs of the original dictionary if they share the same key.

+**Example: Adding multiple observables using the dictionary update method**

 ```python
 from mira.metamodel import *